Frequently Asked Questions (FAQs)

 How are teen behavioral issues addressed?

-How long is the program at Wood Creek Academy?
+How long is the troubled teen program at Wood Creek Academy?

 The average length of stay is 9 to 12 months.
-Program length will vary depending on a student’s individual progress.
+Troubled teen program length will vary depending on a student’s individual progress.
 Successful program completion occurs when a student has achieved all levels and has spent time (two to four months typically) as a transition student.
 If a student completes all levels, including transition, he will be honored with a completion ceremony.

 What kind of communication can I expect regarding my child’s progress?

 Will my child receive school credit for his classes?

 Wood Creek Academy is a fully accredited High School.
 Credits are transferable.
 Wood Creek Academy has an open enrollment policy.
 This allows students an opportunity to either “catch up” or move ahead academically.
 Our school is considered a tier one school with the United States Armed Forces, which means that they accept our accreditation.